-Alternative 1.
-Provide feedback to staff on desired ordinance and approve the requirements listed in Attachment 5 to the report and return to the Commission with an ordinance to add Chapter 19.71 (Residential Tenant Protections Ordinance) to Title 19 ("Zoning") of the Sunnyvale Municipal Code to create enhanced tenant protections.
+Alternative 1: Recommend that the City Council introduce an Ordinance (Attachment 6 to the report) to add Chapter 19.71 (Residential Tenant Protections Ordinance) to Title 19 ("Zoning") of the Sunnyvale Municipal Code creating a Residential Tenant Protections Programs.

-Alternative 1 meets the City's goal of providing enhanced tenant protections while ensuring that we are also cognizant of the landlords and property owners who already provide affordable housing in terms of affordable market rate rent.
-Additionally, the proposed ordinance requirements provide tenants and landlords/property owners with the stability and clarity that was identified in the Study Issue.
-After receiving feedback on the requirements for the ordinance, staff will prepare an ordinance that is easily understood by tenants and landlords and meets legal requirements.
+Alternative 1 meets the City's goal of providing enhanced tenant protections while being cognizant of the landlords and property owners who already provide affordable housing in terms of affordable market rate rent.
+Additionally, the proposed Ordinance would provide tenants and landlords/property owners with the stability and clarity that were identified in the Study Issue.
+While the Housing and Human Services Commission recommendation provides protection for valid tenants identified on the lease, staff continues to recommend Alternative 1 to ensure the extent of substantial relocation costs can be covered by the proposed two-month relocation assistance.

-File #: 22-0952, Version: 1

-Prepared by: Ernie Defrenchi, Affordable Housing Manager

-Reviewed by Jenny Carloni, Housing Officer

-Reviewed by: Trudi Ryan, Director, Community Development

-Reviewed by: Teri Silva, Assistant City Manager

-Approved by: Kent Steffens, City Manager
+Prepared by: Ernie Defrenchi, Affordable Housing Manager Reviewed by: Shaunn Mendrin, Planning Officer Reviewed by: Jenny Carloni, Housing Officer Reviewed by: Trudi Ryan, Director, Community Development Reviewed by: Teri Silva, Assistant City Manager Approved by: Kent Steffens, City Manager